hpesoj/neo-types/README.md

     neo_double d = undefined;

 > Rationale: Initialization to zero, while a sensible default, can be costly when many objects must be initialized.
 Giving the option to forego initialization allows us to _not pay for what we don't use_.
 In addition, Neo objects may be left uninitialized in contexts where fundamental objects would always be initialized to zero.

+> Note: Copying undefined objects is undefined behaviour.
+Be extra careful when using `undefined`.
+This feature is intended for cases where extreme optimization is required.
+Generally, default construction is what you should use.

 ### Move Behaviour